-- A comprehensive overview of regulatory issues and developments in the telecommunications sector, using real-life examples and case studies from the European Union and other regions when relevant; - An insight into the latest developments in the fields of broadband deployment and access regulation, interconnection and call termination, radio spectrum policy and awards, net neutrality, mobile regulation and roaming, current EU policy goals, the review of the EU regulatory framework for electronic communications and consumer protection; - An understanding of the key institutional mechanisms, notably the EU legislative process as it relates to the telecoms sector and the harmonisation mechanisms used in Europe, e.g. for market reviews and spectrum policy; - A historical perspective on European telecoms regulation, that inspired regulatory developments across the globe, for participants to gain a clear appreciation of the key regulatory trends. - Cullen International manages to keep the complex topic of Telecoms Regulation as simple and tangible as possible.
-An extremely good overview!
-Cullen excels in simplifying without falsifying.
+- A comprehensive overview of regulatory issues and developments in the telecommunications sector, using real-life examples and case studies from the European Union and other regions when relevant. - An insight into the latest developments in the fields of broadband deployment and access regulation, radio spectrum policy and awards, net neutrality, mobile regulation and roaming, current EU policy goals, the review of the EU regulatory framework for electronic communications and consumer protection. - An update on the current EU policy goals, the review of the EU regulatory framework for electronic communications and consumer protection. - An understanding of the key institutional aspects, notably the EU legislative process relevant for the telecoms sector and the harmonisation mechanisms used in Europe, e.g. for market reviews and spectrum policy. - A historical perspective on European telecoms regulation, that inspired regulatory developments across the globe, for participants to gain a clear appreciation of the key regulatory trends.